 Hart School students, faculty, staff and advisory board members volunteered their time at Camp Still Meadows, a nonprofit organization that provides year-round therapeutic activities for children and adults with developmental and/or physical disabilities.
 For seven years, volunteers have been helping to prepare the property for the return of summer campers.

-This year, the camp benefitted from 500 working hours thanks to the 200 Hart School volunteers who worked in teams to paint, pull weeds, organize materials, clear forest paths and clean up the stables.
+This year, the camp benefited from 500 working hours thanks to the 200 Hart School volunteers who worked in teams to paint, pull weeds, organize materials, clear forest paths and clean up the stables.

 St. Jude Rock ‘n’ Roll Running Series